Occupational Therapy Assistant

 64 Credits | 2 Years

 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the Northwood Tech Occupational Therapy Assistant Program

-Upon completion of the program, you will obtain an Occupational Therapy Assistant associate degree.
+Upon completion of the program, you will earn an Occupational Therapy Assistant associate degree.

 The associate-degree-level occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852-4929.
 ACOTE's telephone phone number c/o AOTA is (301) 652-AOTA and it's web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Northwood Tech’s Occupational Therapy Assistant program prepares students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 The College does not guarantee its curriculum matches the requirements for preparation, examinations, or licensure for other states.
 Please click below to review more details about accreditation and licensure.